 Although 5 sprouts seem little, I wouldn’t recommend feeding this many to your pooch.
 If this is your dog’s first time having sprouts, give her 1/2-to-1 sprout depending on her size.
 If everything is fine, give her no more than three per serving occasionally.

 I would not recommend serving sprouts every day and will explain in more detail below.

 Fun Fact: Similar to Brussel sprouts, Okra has many nutritional benefits too.
 Okra is packed full of protein, vitamins, minerals, fiber, and antioxidants.

 Can Brussel sprouts help with dog weight loss?

 Since sprouts are low in calories, can they help with dog weight loss?

-Brussel sprouts are packed with nutrients and high in fiber while low in calories.
-A little bit of sprouts to supplement their existing food could help them feel full without increasing their calorie intake.
+Brussel sprouts are packed with nutrients and are high in fiber while low in calories.
+A little bit of Brussel sprouts to supplement their existing food could help them feel full without increasing their calorie intake.

 Can dogs eat raw Brussel sprouts?

 Feeding your dog raw sprouts sounds like a good idea since they are fewer in calories than roasted sprouts.
 But we do want to warn you of one by-product of raw sprouts.